 The accrual basis of accounting was used to report the Fund's operations.
 Under this accounting basis, revenues are recognized in the period earned and expenses are recognized in the period liabilities are incurred, regardless of the timing of cash flows.
 The financial statements distinguish operating revenues and operating expenses from non-operating items.
 Operating revenues and expenses generally result from providing services in connection the Fund's principal ongoing operations.
 The Fund's principal operating revenues are charges to customers for solid waste disposal fees.
 Billings are generally based on a fixed fee each month.
-Operating expenses of the Fund include employee wages and benefits, purchases of services, supplies and materials and other expenses related to operating the Fund and depreciation on capital assets.
+Operating expenses related to operating the Fund and depreciation on capital assets.
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses.